jaki pona

 The exclamation mark (!) is used in three different ways:

-1. To form imperative ("command") sentences, in which case, o is used in front of the verb and the subject may be ommitted; if it is not, then o replaces li.
+1. To form imperative ("command") sentences, in which case, o is used in front of the verb and the subject may be ommitted; if it is not, then o replaces li and the sentence may express a wish or desire.

 2. To form interjections, like "moku pona!" (good appetite!).